 Looking for something super fresh?
 Factory Floor is next door to Neepsend Brewery where they pump beer from the brewery to the bar!
-Heist Brew Co. tap with 30 beers on keg, an on-site brewery, donuts & burgers and arcade games is set to open in July whilst The Sheffield Brewery Co. are working on a new tap room.
+Heist Brew Co. tap with 30 beers on keg, an on-site brewery, donuts, burgers and arcade games The Sheffield Brewery Co. are working on a new tap room.

 Check out our guide to Kelham Island and Neepsend.

 These suburbs are the home of students, young professionals and affluence, a mix that guarantees decent places to drink.